STUDY IN AUSTRALIA

 IMPORTANT INFORMATION | INTERNATIONAL STUDENTS

 Submit an online application form at macleay.edu.au/apply-now

 Submit certified documents at the same time as the application form – copy of passport, English language level (IELTS or equivalent), evidence of having completed school OR evidence of professional work experience.

 Interview with Macleay College representative – face to face or on Skype.
 Macleay College will contact you to arrange this once your application has been received.

 Successful applicants will be notified by email within 24 hours of interview and will be emailed the Letter of Offer.

-Macleay College will issue Certificate of Enrolment (CoE) within 24 hours of the deposit being received.
+Macleay College will issue Certificate of Enrolment (CoE) on receipt of the Initial Tuition Fee Payment and evidence of OSHC coverage.
 This CoE is required to apply for student visa.